Sile Stone: What is Sile Stone & Sile Stone Countertops?

-Sile stone countertops and Sile Stone countertop surfaces have revolutionized stone surface counters with the highest quality manufacturing process that delivers products with the truest consistency.
-Sile Stone countertops adapt to changing needs & lifestyles.
-With an ever-expanding and constantly evolving color palette, Sile stone countertops have been carefully designed and formulated to please the eye while keeping up with the most current trends in fashion and style.
-Fantastic color options combined with numerous textures & finishes offers an unsurpassed design flexibility that ranges from a single-mixing color process for a consistent look, to a 3-dimensional color process that adds depth, to an innovative 5-dimensional color process that creates high light refraction for an amazing rich color.
-Let’s go into more detail.
+Sile Stone countertops and surfaces have revolutionized stone surfaces with a manufacturing process that delivers products with the truest consistency and highest quality.
+With an ever-expanding and constantly evolving color palette, the countertops adapt to changing needs & lifestyles.
+All Sile Stone countertops have been carefully designed please the eye while keeping up with the most current trends in fashion and style.
+Fantastic color options combined with numerous textures & finishes offer an unsurpassed design flexibility that ranges from a single-mixing color process for a consistent look, to a 3-dimensional color process that adds depth, to an innovative 5-dimensional color process that creates high light refraction for an amazing rich color.

 ♦ Built-in Antimicrobial Protection